rockNhu/phagesnake/readme.md

 Often, the outputs were unsatisfactory, the temporary could be changed by hand, then rerun the protocol.
 In another way, it could build a new small protocol for optimization.

-When rerun protocol, the files marked as `protected()` would throw the **ProtectedOutputException**, these files should be deleted, then rerun it.
+In old version, when rerun protocol, the files marked as `protected()` would throw the **ProtectedOutputException**, these files should be deleted, then rerun it.
+The `protected()` sign was deleted in new version.

 To fix this **Exception**, could run with `--dry-run` to check.